kennethd/pyapi-test/README.md

     The only purpose of `pip-freeze-3.*.txt` (which is recreated every time `rake venv:install` is run) is to surface dependenceny changes at the PR level.

+  * I am a bit of a cranky old dude who edits with vim, and there is no benefit of type hinting for me.
+I am a big fan of TypeScript, which introduces a much needed vector for catching errors in front-end apps, but in Python it is just ugly noise making coders subservient to their IDEs.
+    That said, if your team uses it, I am perfectly fine adhering to standards.
+    In any case, both front-end and server-side apps should be well tested.

+  * One of my favorite things about Rake is the transparency of what it is doing, I very much prefer my team to know how to interact with project components from the command line, and `rakelib` provides a valuable reference while reinforcing that knowledge each time you run it by echoing commands it is running back to you.